-Operational risk is the risk of loss arising from inadequate or failed internal processes, action on or by people, infrastructure or technology or events which are beyond the Bank's immediate control which have an operational impact, including natural disasters, fraudulent activities and cyber threats.
+Operational risk is the risk of loss arising from inadequate or failed internal processes, action on or by people, systems or external events which include natural disasters, fraudulent activities and cyber threats.
+Management of operational risk also encompasses outsourcing and business continuity risks.